muratk3n/thirdwave/en/tweets/2020/week8b.md

 "@JTSEO9

 Campaigns and the media are making the same mistake they made with Trump.
-During 2016 we had to hear "ceiling of support" "core base of deplorables", etc.  It's a mistake to assume Democrat voters would shift to Bloomberg/Buttplug with less candidates"
+During 2016 we had to hear 'ceiling of support' 'core base of deplorables', etc.  It's a mistake to assume Democrat voters would shift to Bloomberg/Buttplug with less candidates"

 *2020-2-22 18:24:11*